amkhrjee/tinypy/readme.md

 | `norm()`   |$\|\mathbf{a}\|$   |
 | `normalize()`   | $\dfrac{\mathbf{a}}{\|\mathbf{a}\|}$   |

+## Benchmarks for fun

 ## Notes

-While I have thoroughly tested the correctness of the library against library `numpy`, it is not meant to be used in any kind of production environment.
+While I have thoroughly tested the correctness of the library against `numpy`, it is not meant to be used in any kind of production environment.
 Just use the standard alternatives.

 Not publishing on any package repository for practical reasons.